Religion in the Canary Islands: Oriental religions

 The Canary Islands is the region with the largest community of Hindus in Spain, in fact, almost half of the country's Hindus live in the archipelago.
 Hinduism came to the Canary Islands from the Indian merchants who began settling there in 1870s of the 19th century.
 They initially concentrated around the free ports of Las Palmas de Gran Canaria and Santa Cruz de Tenerife, but have spread out.
+Tenerife is one of the few places in Europe where Ganesh Chaturthi is celebrated publicly.

 Buddhist communities have emerged since the 1980s.
 At present, the Tibetan Buddhist denominations are more prominent within the Buddhist community.
 In 2005, two Canarian Buddhist converts were recognized as Dharma teachers by the orthodox Buddhist institutions, Francisco Mesa (Denkō Mesa) and Alejandro Torrealba (Acharya Dharmamitra Dhiraji), as lay spiritual leaders of Buddhist centers in Tenerife and Gran Canaria respectively.

 There is also a presence of traditional Chinese religions among immigrants from this country, and also members of the Baháʼí Faith.